home-assistant/developers.home-assistant/docs/architecture_entities.md

 When adding entities, the Entity Platform will query the Entity Registry to make sure that the entities to be added have the correct entity IDs.

+## Entity Registry

+The [Entity Registry](entity_registry_index.md) will track entities and allows users to store extra settings for an entity.

 ## Platform

 Examples of platforms: `light.hue`, `switch.wemo`.